1994–95 United States network television schedule

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.

 Sunday

-NOTE: The Great Defender aired its pilot episode on FOX at 7pm ET on March 5, 1995.
-FOX cancelled the show before the 2nd episode aired.
-Episodes already made before being cancelled aired on Mondays in the summer.
+Notes: On FOX, The Great Defender aired its pilot episode on March 5, 1995 at 7pm, but was canceled by Fox before the second episode aired, with the remaining episodes already made before being cancelled were burned off on Mondays during the summer.
+House of Buggin' came back for three weeks in April on FOX; at 8:30PM ET on April 9th and April 16th and 9:30PM ET on April 23rd.

 Monday

-(*) UPN premiered the first episode of Star Trek: Voyager, following with the network's Monday night comedies (Platypus Man and Pig Sty) a week later.
+(*) UPN premiered by airing the two-hour first episode of Star Trek: Voyager, with the network's Monday night comedies (Platypus Man and Pig Sty) debuting a week later.